gutohertzog/log-finder/README.md

 <div id='specif'>

 ## Specificity
 The Apache log file can be configured with several different ways.
-See [Apache Log Documentation v2.4](https://httpd.apache.org/docs/2.4/logs.html) for more information.
+See <a href="https://httpd.apache.org/docs/2.4/logs.html" target="_blank">Apache Log Documentation v2.4</a> for more information.

 Once you have the exact arrangement of your log file, the exact position of your time request, you will only have to change the index value in `I_REQ_TIME`.
 </div>